NicTool/dns-resource-record/README.md

 test.example.com    3600    IN  A   192.0.2.128
 ```

-The setter functions are named: `set` + `Field`, where field is the resource record field name to modify.
+The setters are named: `set` + `Field`, where field is the resource record field name to modify.
 Multi-word names are camel cased, so a field named `Certificate Usage` would have a setter named `setCertificateUsage`.

 ## FUNCTIONS